 How Long To Spend at Buckingham Palace

-Short Answer: 2.5 hours for the State Rooms.
-4.5 hours for the Royal Day Out
+Short Answer: 2.5 hours for the State Rooms or 4.5 hours for the Royal Day Out

 There are 19 State Rooms (the palace has a total of 775 rooms) so a meaningful visit will take a few hours.
-Interestingly, these are the palace’s official public rooms used for visits and state occasions.
-They are ornately decorated with treasures from the Royal Collection, paintings by Old Masters, expensive sculptures, and elegant English and French furniture.
-So you might want to take your time admiring these items.
+You’ll have access to several of the most ornately decorated rooms with treasures from the Royal Collection, paintings by old master artists, expensive sculptures, and elegant English and French furniture.

 Also, you get to see the opulent and historic Throne Room.
-Interestingly, The White Drawing Room is regarded as even grander than the Throne Room.
-So, checking out these rooms for yourself and forming your own opinion will also be best achieved at a comfortable pace.
+You might agree as I do that the White Drawing Room is even grander than the Throne Room.
+Find out for yourself!

 What To See In Buckingham Palace